Academic Procedures, Policies, & RegulationsFor more information about Policies & Procedures, consult the Marist College Catalog here.

 At the end of each semester, grades are reviewed to determine the academic standing of each Marist student.
 A student is considered to be in good academic standing if he or she is matriculated at Marist College, maintains a cumulative grade point average of 2.00 or higher and a semester grade point average of 2.00 or higher, and is considered to be making satisfactory progress toward a degree.
 Students failing to meet these standards are subject to warning, academic probation, or academic dismissal.

 Academic Review of all students who fall below the 2.00 minimum semester or cumulative average required for continuation at Marist College is conducted at the conclusion of the fall and spring semesters.
 Course work taken during a winter or summer term may be reviewed to monitor progress.
 If your cumulative grade point average goes below a 2.0 during one of these terms, you will be placed on an academic sanction.
-The Academic Standards Committee works in conjunction with The Center for Advising and Academic Services to carefully review student records.
+The Academic Standards Committee works in conjunction with The Center for Advising & Academic Services (CAAS) to carefully review student records.
 CAAS collects supplementary information for each student currently on probation.
-Among the sources contacted are instructors, the Academic Learning Center, the mentors, athletic advisors, HEOP, and Special Services.
+Among the sources contacted are instructors, the Academic Learning Center, the mentors, athletic advisors, Higher Education Opportunity Program (HEOP), and Special Services.
 Advisors can provide helpful information about the student.
 For instance, there may be a verifiable extenuating circumstance that impacted an advisee's academic performance.
 It is usually in the student's best interest that the Committee know these circumstances, and therefore advisors will be asked to share them with CAAS.
 We also ask advisors to send information on any students they deem to be at risk who are not currently on probation.

 Once all of the requested information has been collected, it is filed in each student's review folder.
-The folder is thoroughly reviewed by the Committee during the appeals process or sooner, as the situation warrants.
-As promptly as possible, CAAS sends out the appropriate letter of dismissal or probation under the signature of the Director of The Center for Advising and Academic Services.
+The folder is thoroughly reviewed by the Committee during the dismissal appeals process or sooner, as the situation warrants.
+As promptly as possible, CAAS sends out the appropriate letter of dismissal or probation under the signature of the Director of CAAS.

 Some students will exercise their option to appeal a dismissal.
 Appeals must be made in writing.
 They should also contain new information and appropriate documentation to verify a student's extenuating circumstances (i.e. - notes from a physician or therapist).
 Students whose appeals are not granted may choose to apply for reinstatement after completing satisfactory college-level work elsewhere.
 You may review this policy under the Academic Dismissal section of the catalog.Top of Page

 Forms for changing or withdrawing from courses are available in the Registrar's Office.
 A student in a 15-week course may change courses or sections of a specific course during the first week of classes with no penalty and with no notation made on his or her permanent record (the transcript).
 As the name implies, the add/drop period is the only time a student can drop a course and add another.
 After the first week of 15-week classes, a student may drop courses, but he or she will not be able to add others.
 If a student withdraws from a class after the refund period (usually the third week of 15-week classes, refer to the Academic Calendar for the exact date each semester) but before the end of the eighth week of the semester, the course is recorded on his or her permanent record with the notation of "W" (withdrawal).
 If a student withdraws from a course after the first eight weeks of the semester, the course is recorded on his or her permanent record with the grade "WF" (failure).
 A "W" grade is not calculated in the student's grade point average, but a "WF" is calculated in as an "F".
 Therefore, students are well-advised to pay close attention to withdrawal deadlines and to consider their alternatives far in advance.
 For the exact dates of add/drop and withdrawal deadlines, students should consult the Academic Calendar, which is published at the beginning of each academic year and is found in the College Catalog and the Registrar's Office.
 For courses not in the 15-week semester format, check with the Registrar's Office for pertinent deadlines.